 Focusing on Education in the Arts and Culture as a Driver of Social Cohesion and Empowerment for Young People

-The Fondation TotalEnergies has decided to increase its support for cultural projects that use artistic creation as a catalyst for social cohesion and personal fulfillment among young people.
+TotalEnergies Foundation has decided to increase its support for cultural projects that use artistic creation as a catalyst for social cohesion and personal fulfillment among young people.
 More than 7,400 young people aged between 12 and 25 will benefit from this redeployment of resources.

-Giving Impetus to Young People: The philosophy of the Fondation TotalEnergies applied to Culture
+Giving Impetus to Young People: The philosophy of TotalEnergies Foundation applied to Culture

-All of the Fondation TotalEnergies initiatives are underpinned by one ambition: provide young people with the means to become independent, active members of the community so that they can each take control of their future and find their place in society.
-The Fondation TotalEnergies encourages access to the arts as part of its commitment to Cultural Dialogue and Heritage, striving to give young people the opportunity to get involved in producing projects.
+All of TotalEnergies Foundation initiatives are underpinned by one ambition: provide young people with the means to become independent, active members of the community so that they can each take control of their future and find their place in society.
+TotalEnergies Foundation encourages access to the arts as part of its commitment to Cultural Dialogue and Heritage, striving to give young people the opportunity to get involved in producing projects.
 We strongly believe that artistic creation enables young people to develop useful skills for their personal growth and to take part in a collective endeavor that helps boost inclusion and strengthen social ties.
-That is why the Fondation TotalEnergies has decided to fine-tune the criteria used to assess partners’ projects in this area.
+That is why TotalEnergies Foundation has decided to fine-tune the criteria used to assess partners’ projects in this area.